-No visitors will be permitted at Memorial Health System’s five hospitals, with limited
+No visitors will be permitted at Memorial Health System facilities, except under special circumstances:

-- Patients seeking maternity (labor and delivery) care: one visitor who must be the same person for the duration of the patient’s stay.
+- 1 visitor who must be the same person for the duration of the patient’s stay

 Family members and friends can call hospitals for assistance at the following numbers.
 Each hospital will also have limited access at designated entrances.

 - Abraham Lincoln Memorial Hospital: 217-732-2161.
 Main Lobby and Emergency entrances open.

 - Decatur Memorial Hospital: 217-876-2003.
 Kirkland and Emergency entrances open.